 GPT-5.3 Trade-offs

 The GPT-5.3-Codex variant (February 5, 2026) is worth noting separately.
-It carries a 1 million-token context window — the same as GPT-5.4, runs 25% faster than GPT-5.2-Codex, and is the best option for large-scale agentic coding before upgrading to GPT-5.4.
+It carries a 1 million-token context window, the same as GPT-5.4, runs 25% faster than GPT-5.2-Codex, and is the best option for large-scale agentic coding at a lower cost than 5.4 or 5.5.

 GPT-5.4: The Professional Frontier